truckershitch/cncjs-pendant-gamepad/README.md

     - Don’t have the controller you need?
 Consider adding one - it’s easy!
       Look at `src/gcode-marlin.ts` for an example.

-- Added debugging features (see `--fake-socket` and `--verbose`).
+- Added debugging features (see `simulate` command and `--verbose` flag).

 - Auto-reconnect to pendant if connection fails.

 - Made `--port (-p)`, `--baudrate (-b)` and `--controller-type (-t)` required parameters

-- Added computed feed speed based on distance to travel to have gantry that quickly respond to changes (required at least for Marlin)

 - Specify the z-probe touch plate thickness on the command line, if needed.

+- More intuitive button mapping versus the original -ps3 version of this.

+- Grbl-specific enhancements (because they're what I can test):

+  - Improved Z probing precision.

+  - Improved jogging using jogging-specific movement syntax.

 Note also that this fork is in mid-transition to conversion to TypeScript.
 It’s not complete, and real programming discipline will be added incrementally.